What Are the 4 Best Bowling Balls for Medium Oil Lanes? Expert Insights and Recommendations

 Pref: Mid Performance Ball.

-The aspect that makes this top medium oil bowling ball stand out in terms of length is the combination of the 40 Watt core and the Juiced Pearl coverstock, giving it a very responsive surface and smooth movement.
-These, along with the 500/1000 finishing, combine to give it great backend movement and length coverage, even when gliding through medium oil lanes.
+The aspect that makes this top medium oil bowling ball stand out in terms of length is the combination of the Huntsman core and the HK22 – Cohesion coverstock, giving it a very responsive surface and smooth movement.
+These, along with the 500 / 1000 / 1500 SiaAir / Factory Compound finishing, combine to give it great backend movement and length coverage, even when gliding through medium oil lanes.

 In addition, the ball itself has a significant infusion of carbon fiber, which is among the strongest materials on earth and gives this ball its great durability.
 The gas mask also contains carbon fiber, which ensures the ball crushes through the pins as it makes its way through.

-You might not find this very essential to know, but the 40 Watt core has an interesting reason behind it – it takes on the shape of a light bulb, and is differential in the forties.
+You might not find this very essential to know, but the Huntsman core has an interesting reason behind it.
+It takes on the shape of a light bulb, and is differential in the forties.

 • Has an impressive backend